fjoe88/hugo_blog/content/post/2021-08-20-r-hands-on-spatial-data-interpolation-with-r-raster-package.en.md

 GeoComputation is about using the various different types of geodata and about developing relevant geo-tools within the overall context of a ‘scientific’ approach.”

+Before I proceed with an example of spatial data interpolation using R and `raster`, the concepts of **Geographic data models** and **Spatial autocorrelation** should be introduced.

+- **Geopgraphic data models**

-The author listed 2 fundamental geopgraphic data models: vector and raster.
+The author listed 2 fundamental geographic data models: vector and raster.

 - The *vector data model* represents the world using points, lines and polygons.
 These have discrete, well-defined borders, meaning that vector datasets usually have a high level of precision(but not necessarily accuracy.)